 The sale concluded on 21 February 2014.
-Philip Porter (managing partner of Fiona Bruce LLP) commented: ‘We are privileged that we have had the opportunity to be involved in this project, it is great to work with organisations that share our ethics, vision and values and we wish The Aspiration Trust every blessing and success in the future’.
+Philip Porter (managing partner of Fiona Bruce Solicitors) commented: ‘We are privileged that we have had the opportunity to be involved in this project, it is great to work with organisations that share our ethics, vision and values and we wish The Aspiration Trust every blessing and success in the future’.

-Martin Dickson, one of the trustees of The Aspiration Trust, added: ‘It is massively exciting to have got the keys to the church building, we are looking forward to putting it to good use now – thanks to Phil Wren and the team at Fiona Bruce LLP for all their invaluable help and guidance along the way.’
+Martin Dickson, one of the trustees of The Aspiration Trust, added: ‘It is massively exciting to have got the keys to the church building, we are looking forward to putting it to good use now – thanks to Phil Wren and the team at Fiona Bruce Solicitors for all their invaluable help and guidance along the way.’

-Fiona Bruce LLP has many years of experience in Charity Law, particularly the more complex matters as highlighetd above.
+Fiona Bruce Solicitors has many years of experience in Charity Law, particularly the more complex matters as highlighetd above.
 We are well appraised of developments going forwards and welcome contact from any individual or charities that require guidance in this ever developing area of the law.